Posts for tag: Dental Implants

 Getting dental implants can be particularly advantageous for patients who are missing all of their upper teeth, as it can be more challenging to keep full upper dentures in place.
 Implants ensure that dentures don’t shift or move around particularly when chewing or speaking.

 What goes into getting a dental implant?

-In order to get a dental implant our Madison, WI, restorative dentist will need to perform minor surgery.
+In order to get a dental implant our Madison, TN, restorative dentist will need to perform minor surgery.
 This can be done under local anesthesia, which will numb the area prior to opening up the gums and placing the implant into the jawbone.